 Does plant defense signaling discriminate between types of pests?

 Plant defenses against different pests can exhibit trade-offs, since certain responses may benefit the plant in one interaction (e.g. cell death against a biotrophic bacterial pathogen) but compromise its resistance in another interaction (e.g. allow colonization by a necrotrophic fungus).
 Antagonism between different plant defense hormones is well-established, but early signaling divergence in biotrophic vs. necrotrophic defense responses is less studied.
-We are comparing responses to different defense elicitors at several scales to understand early signaling antagonisms and how these might be manipulated by different attackers, including caterpillars and bacteria.
+I am comparing responses to different defense elicitors at several scales to understand early signaling antagonisms and how these might be manipulated by different attackers, including caterpillars and bacteria.

 Can pest recognition factors be predicted and transferred across crop species?